 Are you an accredited school and do you take ISTEP?
 Discovery is an accredited school authorized by Ball State University.
 We are held to the same standards as traditional public schools/districts, submit the same reports as public schools, and take all mandated standardized tests such as ISTEP and IREAD 3.

 Are all the teachers certified?
 Discovery teachers are fully certified teachers.

 What is the length of your school day?
 Students attend school from 8:00 a.m.-3:30 p.m. daily on M, T, Th, & F. On Wednesday, students are in attendance from 8:00 a.m.-1:50 p.m.
 The early release is utilized for professional development.

 How many classes do you have per grade level?
 We currently have 3 sections of Kdg.; 3 sections of 1st grade; 3 sections of 2nd grade; 3 sections of 3rd grade; 3 sections of 4th grade; 3 sections of 5th grade; 2 sections of 6th grade; 1 section of 7th grade; and 1 section of 8th grade.

 How many students are in each class?
 There are 22 students per class in Kdg., 23 students per class in 1st grade, and around 25 students per class grades 2nd grade through 8th grade.

 What classes are offered outside of traditional academic courses?
 Students have opportunities in Music, P.E., and Integrated Technology.
 We currently also offer band to 6th-8th grade students as an after school program.
-In grades K-4th grade Art is organized through parent volunteers and is offered to students two times a month.
+In grades K-5th grade Art is organized through our Art Teacher on a bimonthly basis.
 In grades 6th -8th grade students have Art as part of their specials class rotation in addition to Music, P.E., and Integrated Technology.

 How do you become a part of Discovery?
 You need to fill out an application which is available on-line or in the school office.
 If you are applying for Kindergarten, the child will participate in the lottery.
 If you are applying for 1st-8th grade, you will be placed on a waitlist in the order the application is received.